UliksSekiraqa/StockMarketAnalysis/README.md

 # StockMarketAnalysis
-Analysing the effects of Covid on stock markets
+Analysing the effects of Covid on stock markets, using data analysis in Python.